tminarcin3/FieldSync/README.md

 ## Running the Program APIs and Database

 - First, make sure docker desktop is running.
-- Then, from the root folder, run `cd FieldSyncBacken` to go into the API project.
+- Then, from the root folder, run `cd FieldSyncBackend` to go into the API project.
 Then run `docker compose up` to run the API solution.

 ## Running the React Front End Site